 The British Olympic Foundation (BOF) is the charitable arm of the British Olympic Association, responsible for the development of the Olympic Movement, its ideals and values and encouraging participation in and awareness of Olympic sport within the UK.

-The Foundation aims to create learning opportunities for young people through sport and education to encourage personal development, fair play and personal excellence.
-With a variety of initiatives including; sports camps, workshops, conferences, international exchanges to education packs the BOF aims to touch young people's lives with the Olympic dream from primary through to university level students.
+The Foundation aims to create learning opportunities for young people through sport as well as education to encourage personal development, fair play and personal excellence.
+With a variety of initiatives including; sports camps, workshops, conferences, international exchanges and educational resources, the BOF aims to touch young people's lives with the Olympic dream from primary through to university level students.

 The Foundations trustees have overall responsibility for the direction, management and control of the Foundation.